Federal Council (Switzerland): Councillors' salary

 Former councillors with at least four years of service receive a pension equivalent to half the salary of Federal Council members in office.
 If a councillor leaves office for health reasons, they may receive this pension even if their length of service was less than three years.
 Councillors who leave their offices after less than four years may also receive a partial pension.
 After leaving office, "former federal councillors frequently pursue some other lucrative activity," but "their earnings, when added to the pension they receive as an ex-federal councillor, may not exceed the salary of a federal councillor in office, otherwise their pension is reduced accordingly."

-Serving federal councillors "enjoy a certain number of special benefits, from free telephone contracts to a chauffeur-driven car for official business, a courtesy car for personal use or the use of federal planes and helicopters for official business trips.
-Each member of the Federal Council also has the right to a first-class SBB GA travelcard (also in retirement).
-They are also given personal security, which is often very discreet."